simonsuska/injectle/README.md

 ## ⚖️ License

-Injectle is released under the GNU GPL-3.0 license.
+Injectle is released under the MIT license.
 See [LICENSE](LICENSE) for details.